wesmc7777/Azure-IoT-C-SDK-Reference/index.md

 ## Introduction

+This is the reference documentation for the [Azure IoT C SDKs](https://github.com/Azure/azure-iot-sdk-c).

 The Microsoft Azure IoT device libraries for C contain code that facilitates building devices and applications that connect to and are managed by Azure IoT Hub services.

 The device library consists of a set of reusable components with abstract interfaces that enable pluggability between stock and custom modules.